What is Customer Journey Management and how to get started?

 Why is customer journey management important?

-Customer journey management is important because it implies a range of essential benefits:
+Furthermore, customer journey management is important because it implies a range of operational benefits:

 - You get an overview of ongoing and planned CX projects